 Angela Chao

-Managing Editor of Global News • Healthline Media
+Head of Global News and Director of Content • Healthline Media

 If I learned one thing from being a digital pioneer on the forefront of transforming newsrooms and constantly adapting to new, often disruptive technologies, is that change is inevitable.